particle-iot/docs/src/content/reference/tracker/tracker-configuration.md

 #### Setting a custom schema

-There is no UI for setting the configuration in the console, but you, you will need to set it using curl:
+There is no UI for setting the configuration in the console; you will need to set it using curl:

 ```
 curl -X PUT 'https://api.particle.io/v1/products/:productId/config' -H "Authorization: Bearer :access_token" -H 'Content-Type: application/schema+json' -d @engine-schema.json